alphanome-ai/common-contributing-guide/README.md

-# Alphanome-AI Common Contribution Guide
+# Alphanome.AI Common Contribution Guide

 Welcome to the unified contribution guide for select Alphanome-AI projects.
 This document serves as a comprehensive resource for developers, detailing everything you need to contribute effectively.
 It covers environment setup, coding standards, and contribution workflows.